GNOME/gnome-text-editor/README.md

 ## Dependencies

-Text Editor was built for the upcoming GTK 4 and GtkSourceView 5.
-However, it has since been backported to GTK 3 and GtkSourceView 4 to make it more easily consumable until those have been released.
+Text Editor was built as a test application for the development of GTK 4 and GtkSourceView 5.

 ## Plans